learn-co-curriculum/oo-relationships-practice/exercises/lyft.md

 #### Driver

 - #name
-  - returns the name of the passenger
+  - returns the name of the driver
 - #rides
   - returns all rides a driver has made
 - #passengers